dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 When a barcode is decoded, you will see the result text pop up and the barcode location will be highlighted in the video feed.

-Alternatively, you can make a local test simply by taking the code in step 1, pasting it in a file with the name "hello-world.html" and open it in a browser.
+Alternatively, you can test locally by copying and pasting the code shown above into a file called "hello-world.html" and opening it in your browser.

 *Note*: